stmar89/IsomClAbVarFqCommEndAlg/README.md

 Description
 --

-A Magma package to compute (unpolarized) isomorphism classes of abelian varieties belonging to an isogeny class over Fq with commutative Fq-endomorphism ring.
+A Magma package to compute (unpolarized) Fq-isomorphism classes of abelian varieties over Fq belonging to an isogeny class with commutative Fq-endomorphism ring.

 For the theory on which this code is based, see the `References` section at the bottom.